AnonGuy/python-challenges/README.md

 Feel free to continue working on your challenges as long as you want - practise makes perfect!
 You won't have to create a new PR every time, so go nuts!

+If you'd like to take a stab at a challenge introduced after you made your pull request, feel free to merge the changes in yourself.
+Alternatively, you can always delete your fork and create a new fork.

 Requirements
 ------------